Quantization for Semipositive Adjoint Line Bundles: Introduction

-As this work was being finalized, Siarhei Finski kindly informed us of his related work \cite{FinskiBig}, in which he quantizes the Darvas–Mabuchi $d_p$ distances on big line bundles and for potentials of the type $P_\theta(f)$ (defined below \ref{MA envelope}), where $f$ is continuous.
-In particular, for $p=1$ and $\theta$ semipositive, his result implies the version of Theorem~\ref{quantization of MA energy} for such potentials, a subset of the class $\PSH(X,\theta)\cap L^\infty$.
-Our setting and approach differ from his in two main aspects.
-His quantization is formulated using the untwisted section spaces $H^0(X,L^k)$, whereas we work in the adjoint setting.
-This allows us to apply the Berndtsson–P\u{a}un positivity theorem directly.
-Additionally, he reduces the problem to the ample case via passing to certain birational models over $X$, while our reduction is by twisting $L^k\otimes K_X$ by an ample line bundle on $X$ as explained above.
+As this work was being finalized, Siarhei Finski kindly informed us of his related work \cite{FinskiBig}, in which he studies the quantization of the \(d_p\)-geometry on big line bundles for potentials of the form \(P_\theta(f)\) (see \S\ref{MA envelope}), where \(f\) is continuous.
+In particular, when \(p=1\) and \(\theta\) is semipositive, his results yield a convergence statement for the quantized energy for this class of potentials, which forms a subclass of \(\PSH(X,\theta)\cap L^\infty\).
+Our setting and approach differ in two main respects.
+First, his quantization is formulated using the untwisted spaces \(H^0(X,L^k)\), whereas we work in the adjoint setting \(H^0(X,L^k\otimes K_X)\), which allows us to apply the Berndtsson--P\u{a}un positivity theorem directly.
+Second, he reduces to the ample case by passing to suitable birational models over \(X\), whereas our reduction proceeds by twisting \(L^k\otimes K_X\) by an ample line bundle on \(X\), as explained above.